 Coaching is still an unregulated industry.
 Anyone can market themselves as a coach without any training or professional supervision, so if you are looking for a coach, check and verify their qualifications.

-I am an Associate Certified Coach (ACC) and a Certified Professional Co-Active Coach (CPCC) and a Certified NeuroTransformational Coach (CNTC).
+I am a Professional Certified Coach (PCC) and a Certified Professional Co-Active Coach (CPCC) and a Certified NeuroTransformational Coach (CNTC).
 I am also an accredited CAPP Strengths Profile partner and a qualified, though no longer practising, Dramatherapist.
-I abide by the International Coaching Federation (ICF) code of ethics and I hold current DBS (Disclosure and Barring Service) clearance for working with young and vulnerable people.
+As a member of the International Coaching Federation (ICF) I abide by their code of ethics and I participate in regular individual and group supervision to improve my practice and assure the quality of my work.

 Mental Fitness Coach